 - M [g/m3] = D [hr/m3] Q [g/hr]

-Because the model computes the dilution factor, we can simply re-arrange the equation and adjusting for units:
+Because the model computes the dilution factor, we can simply re-arrange the equation and adjusting for units (the convert to DATEM step):

 - Q [g/hr] = M [pg/m3] / ( D [hr/m3] * 1E+12 [pg/g])

-Looking at the statistical results output, the mean measured concentration is 2303.92 and the mean calculated is 0.07, which means that the estimated emission rate is 32,914 g/hr (2304/0.07).
+Looking at the statistical results output, the mean measured concentration is 2303.92 and the mean calculated is 0.03, which means that the estimated emission rate is 76,800 g/hr (2304/0.03).
 We know that the actual emission rate was 67,000 g/hr but for only a 3-hour period.
-Because of the stationarity in the flow field, contributions from other time periods with no emissions also contributed to the predictions at samplers with measurements, resulting in a lower emission rate being able to satisfy the solution to the above equation.
+Because of the stationarity in the flow field, contributions from other time periods with no emissions may also have contributed to the predictions at samplers with measurements.

-- It may be possible to infer the emission time variation by examining the M/D ratios by time period.
+- It may be possible to infer the emission time variation by examining the M/D ratios for each sample by time period.
 The DATEM statistical program also creates an output file of the measurements and calculations paired by time and sampling location.
 Examining the dataA.txt file for the locations with the highest concentrations and computing the M/D ratio shows considerable variability but no clear temporal trends.
-The zero predictions prior to 00Z on the 26th in combination with an estimate of the transport time could be used to estimate the emission start time.

 - Save the control and namelist files to srcfwrd_control.txt and srcfwrd_setup.txt.